2DGD-F0TH/2DGD_F0TH/README.md

 Before building the book, you might want to decide your favourite programming language, and use the corresponding command:

-- Non-Highlighted Pseudocode: `make pseudocode`
-- Pseudocode with basic Syntax Highlighting: `make pseudocode_color`
+- Pseudocode with basic Syntax Highlighting: `make pseudocode`
 - Python 3: `make python`
 - C++: `make cpp`

+*The old "Pseudocode without syntax highlighting" has been discontinued*

 Branches
 --------